ASAKUSA WITH KIDS: WHERE TO EAT?

 For another dinner option in Asakusa, I recommend eating at casual Yakitori chain restaurant Torikizoku Asakusa.
 Best to make reservations one day ahead or on the day to make sure you can get a table.
 The restaurant is next to exit 8 of Asakusa on the metro line or 2 mins walk from A4 exit of Asakusa Station on the Toei Asakusa Line.
 They accept credit cards here.
 Please note that some parts of the restaurant allow smoking and also the restaurant will feel a bit smokey regardless as it is a yakitori place.
 Children and families are welcome here.
 It’s loud and lively – but in a good way.

 I would expect to pay around 2000-3000 yen per adult for a meal here.
 The idea is you order lots for your table and share.
+If one person in the family doesn’t love yakitori, there are a couple of other options like sliced cold tomato, edamame, fried chicken, fries, camembert croquettes etc.

 If you are gluten free in Japan- Yakitori can be a good option.
 But be sure to ask for it to be prepared with salt, not tare (sauce/marinade as “tare” is made using soy sauce.)
 Ask your hotel to phone ahead and see if this is possible.